Kimilujoseph/jadi_craft_ai_app/market_place.md

   High-Level Concept

   We'll call this feature "Promoted Results".
-It will allow registered and paying businesses to have their websites suggested to users when their prompts align with the business's category.
+It will allow registered and paying businesses to have their websites suggested to User when their prompts align with the business's category.

   Key Components & Modules